spack/spack/lib/spack/spack/cmd/installer/README.md

 Running the installer also creates a shortcut on your desktop that, when launched, will load a console identical to ``spack_cmd``, but with its initial directory being wherever Spack was installed on your computer.
-Hence, the instructions in Step 5 can be done either in the ``spack_cmd`` console used in Steps 2 and 3 or the one built by the installer, whichever is more convenient.
-For brevity, we will continue using the former in this tutorial.

 # Step 5: Configure Spack and test